voxpupuli/puppet-puppetboard/README.md

 report storage.

 By default, puppetboard displays only 10 reports.
-This number can be controlled to set the number of repports to show.
+This number can be controlled to set the number of reports to show.

 ```puppet
 class { 'puppetboard':